 Existing buildings, fencing and other structures must be of an appropriate design, fit for purpose and in a good state of repair.
-Buildings, fencing and other structures which are not acceptable in the opinion of Normanton Town Council may be removed by the plot holder or by Normanton Town Council and charged to the plot holder.
+Buildings, fencing and other structures which are not acceptable in the opinion of Normanton Town Council must be removed by the plot holder.